Managing Stormwater - PaveDrain - City of Lafayette

 Take a look at how this project looked before D2 started working on the project and after D2 incorporated their solutions.

 D2 can help your projects with before and afters, as well!

 Use the arrows to scroll left or right, to see the full images.

-The easily installed PaveDrain system increases environmental performance, reduces stormwater infrastructure costs, and creates an attractive, permeable surface.
+The result: Increased environmental performance, reduced stormwater infrastructure costs, and an attractive, permeable surface.

 The City of Lafayette recently tested the performance of the PaveDrain system by releasing 2500 gallons of water from a hire hose at full blast.
 The water drained almost immediately, demonstrating that the system saw no discernable decrease in infiltration rates through its time in service.